ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 * Go to `Build Settings` > `Use Legacy Swift Language`
 * You may need to do this with other Pod dependencies such as `BMSAnalytics` and `BMSAnalyticsAPI`

-**Note**: If the Pod files were not install when you run added the plugins.
-Run `cordova prepare ios`.

 #### Configuring Your Android Environment

 1. Build your Android project by running the following command: